cockroachparty/cockroachjanathaparty-agspe/README.md

 ## Disclaimer

-This project is for **informational and research purposes only**.
-It does not constitute financial advice, investment recommendations, or insider information.
-All data is derived from publicly available sources.
-Predictions are probabilistic estimates based on historical patterns and should not be used as the sole basis for any financial or business decision.
+This project is for informational, educational, and research purposes only.

+AGSPE does not provide:

+- investment advice,
+- legal advice,
+- insider information,
+- political endorsements,
+- or financial recommendations.

+All predictions are probabilistic estimates derived from publicly available information and historical pattern analysis.
+Users should independently verify all findings before making business, legal, political, or financial decisions.

+The project reflects open-source civic-tech and transparency ideals associated with the Cockroach Janta Party ecosystem, but operates as an independent research and software initiative.

 ---